betheden/hebrew-grammar/content/stem_hothpaal.rst

 -------

 The Hothpaal is an extremely rare stem formation that is derived from the Hithpael.
-It generally expresses passive action.
+It generally expresses action in passive voice.

 Article
 -------

-The Hothpaal stem is a variation of the :ref:`stem_piel` and generally expresses passive action.
-The Hothpaal stem is formed from the Hithpael stem by vowel changes and is an extremely rare verbal form in Biblical Hebrew.
+The Hothpaal stem is a variation of the :ref:`Piel<stem_piel>` and generally expresses verbal action in :ref:`passive<stem-voice-passive>` voice.
+The Hothpaal stem is formed from the Hithpael stem by vowel changes and is an extremely :ref:`rare stem formation<stem-uncommon>` in Biblical Hebrew.
 Many of the occurrences of the Hothpaal stem in the Hebrew Bible are from the root verb פָּקַד ("to visit, number, or appoint").